gbin/DonglePi/README.md

 This should generate some files from tht protobuf so the bindings could talk to the hardware.

 Here you have a test.py showing how to use the bindings.

+## Help Wanted !

+Any contribution is welcomed !
+If you want to contribute some code, feel free to open a pull request.
+If you have some experience producing PCB, feel free to contribute to the Eagle project.